pong74ls/ComputerSpaceSchematics/README.md

 3) Added part numbers (some borrowed from original layout) for all components to allow for easier tracing of signals.

+Version 1A Update:
+-Added Sync/Star Board Model 2 schematic.
+The parts and connections on this board have not been verified since I do not own a Model 2 board.

+-Added the RotateLeftSW and RotateRightSW signal labels to the Memory Board.

+-Some minor tweaks to the positions of symbols

 You may email me at pong.74ls@gmail.com with any corrections or omissions and I will update the files as necessary.